 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

-Anybody who has had their heart broken knows that the process of healing after a breakup in a long, thorny road.
+Anybody who has had their heart broken knows that the process of healing after a breakup is a long, thorny road…

-So, what are the best tips for men healing after a breakup?
+What are the best ways men can heal themselves after a breakup?

 1. Throw It All Away.